Brandon Williams (linebacker): Arizona Cardinals

 The Arizona Cardinals signed him to their practice squad on November 22, 2011.
 He was promoted to the active roster on December 21.
 Williams was released with a shoulder injury on August 31, 2012.

 Coaching career

-In 2016, he was the Texas Stealth head coach of the American Indoor Football league.
+In 2016, he was the head coach of the Texas Stealth of American Indoor Football.
 He is a football coach at Nolan Catholic High School.

-Personal life

-Williams parents are Debra and Gary Hampton, who have also two daughters, LaToya and Camry, and 2 other sons, Demondre and Gary Jr.